 7. You don’t create a budget

-If you don’t create a budget, you’re pretty much just spending as usual and hoping for the best.
-And let’s be real, optimism is fantastic but not a great financial planning tool.
+If you don’t create a budget, you’re just spending as usual and hoping for the best.
+Optimism is great, but it’s not a great financial planning tool.
 To really keep yourself accountable and on track for financial success, you need to create and follow a realistic budget.

 To create a budget, look at your post-tax income and your monthly expenses.
-Make sure to consider both fixed expenses, which stay the same every month (e.g. rent) and variable expenses, which can change (e.g. food).
-You want to make sure that you’re spending more than you’re saving.
-If not, it’s time to make some changes and cut out what you don’t actually need.
+Make sure to consider both fixed expenses, which stay the same every month (e.g., rent), and variable expenses, which can change (e.g., food).
+You want to make sure that you’re not spending more than you’re earning.
+If you are, it’s time to make some changes and cut out what you don’t need.

 8. You don’t understand your debt-relief program

-If you’ve decided to move forward with a debt-relief program, you need to make sure that it’s legit.
+If you’ve decided to move forward with a debt-relief program, you need to make sure that it’s legitimate.
 Do some research with your local state attorney’s office or the Better Business Bureau.
-You’ll want to make sure that it’s both licensed and doesn’t have a laundry list of complaints.
+Make sure that the program is both licensed and doesn’t have a laundry list of complaints.

 9. You try paying off everything at once

-Trying to pay off everything at once can be both ineffective and disheartening.
+Trying to pay off all your debt at once can be both ineffective and disheartening.
 It’s likely that your progress will be slow, and you won’t see tangible results to keep you going.
-But choosing a debt payoff method, such as the debt avalanche or debt snowball methods, can give you a plan of attack for eliminating your bills.
+But choosing a debt payoff method, such as the debt avalanche or debt snowball, can give you a plan of attack for eliminating your bills.

-Debt avalanche: With the debt avalanche method, you’ll focus your attention on getting rid of your balance with the highest interest rates.
-You’ll continue paying minimum amounts on the rest of your balances, but extra cash will go to the one with the highest rate.
+Debt avalanche: With the debt avalanche method, you’ll focus your attention on getting rid of your debt with the highest interest rate.
+You’ll continue paying minimum amounts on the rest of your balances, but extra cash will go to the one with the highest interest rate.
 Once that’s paid off, you’ll focus on paying off the next highest interest rate.
-The debt avalanche is best for saving more money overall.
+The debt avalanche is best for saving more money on interest overall.

 Debt snowball: With the debt snowball method, you’ll instead focus on paying off your smallest debt first.
-Like the debt avalanche method, you’ll pay the minimum amounts on your bills, but instead of focusing on the balance with the highest interest rate, you’ll put extra cash towards the smallest balance.
+Like the debt avalanche method, you’ll pay the minimum amounts on all your debts, but instead of focusing on the debt with the highest interest rate, you’ll put extra cash towards the debt with the smallest balance.
 Once that’s paid off, you’ll pay off the second-smallest balance.
-The debt snowball is best for those who need a little encouragement for paying off debt.
+The debt snowball is best for those who need to see results quickly.